 Greyhound racing involves six greyhounds chasing a mechanical bait.
 Just like any race, the point is to beat the competition and cross the finish line first.

 However, who wins depends on many factors including the physical shape of the greyhound and type of line.
-This is exactly why any newbies in greyhound racing should dedicate some time learning and reading greyhound racing theory.
+This is exactly why any newbies in greyhound racing should dedicate some time learning and reading greyhound racing theory, as they try to find the best betting deposit bonus for the sport.

 As it was already mentioned, in the UK a total of six dogs take part in the races.
 There are a few exceptions though; for example, at the Towcester course, there are 8-dog races, while the Shawfield Stadium has races with 5 greyhounds.